fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 ===================testsessionstarts===================
 plugins:mock-1.10.0,cov-2.5.1

-Chapter 7.
+Lab 7.
 Using pytest with Other Tools • 132

 collected62 items